CFSS-MACSS/course-site/content/homework/reproducible-research/index.md

 # Assignment description

-At this mid-way point in the term, I want to check and make sure everyone has acquired the major skills learned so far:
+We're nearing the end of our course (!) and I want to check and make sure everyone has acquired the major skills learned so far:

 * Importing and tidying data
 * Transforming, visualizing, and exploring data